tpwo/pyzet/docs/README.md

 You might ask, "well, how can I show the first zettel now?".
-The behavior of `pyzet show` is simple: by default it shows the zettel with the highest ID (i.e. the latest one).
+The behavior of `pyzet show` is simple: by default it shows the zettel with the highest ID (i.e. the last one).
 To see older zettels, you have to provide an ID.

 But how can you obtain the ID of the first zettel?
 It's a pretty long